When you wake up from deep sleep and feel there is a sticky substance in your eye, are you aware of where it emerges from?

 - Itchy, sore or dry eyes

 - Watery eyes

 - Light sensitivity or photophobia

-Note: never sleep wearing contact lens, until your doctor recommends to do so.
+Note: Never sleep wearing contact lenses until your doctor recommends doing so.

-An inflammation found on the eyelid with a small accumulation of pus is called as stye.
+An inflammation found on the eyelid with a small accumulation of pus is called a stye.
 This is caused by Staphylococcus bacteria.
-One may seek treatment for quick recovery.
+One should seek treatment for quick recovery.

 Being a serious condition, if left untreated, it may even lead to corneal transplant.
 The cornea is the outer layer of the eye, it gets infected and results in excessive tearing in the eye, pain, and sometimes it may get difficult to even open your eyes.

 Also known as Darcyocystitis, it is a painful condition.
 The tear duct produces a fluid layer on the gunk every time we blink, but with the block, the fluid gets accumulated and results in excessive discharge along with pain and redness.
 It may get better on its own, but seeking treatment is always recommended.

 Keratitis is a painful inflammatory condition that affects the cornea of the eye.
 This eye condition results from either some infection (viral, bacterial, parasitic, or fungal) or eye injury.
 Keratitis is not always infectious.
 Some of the symptoms of keratitis include: